MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p2/readme.md

 11) Switch to CLAHE - 97% and fixed dropout (turned off) during prediction
 12) Displaying more examples, testing brightness correction - issues with rgb images overflow (values higher than 255)
 13) Switch to python generator (instead a simple loop)
-14) Testing data augmentation - 98.2% with small image shifts (0-4 px)
+14) Testing data augmentation
+- small image shifts (0-4 px)
-15) Testing data augmentation - directional blur
+- directional blur
+- resizing
+- brightness change

 I changed training code, so every epoch it is testing model against training data as well.
 This gives me knowledge about overfitting and convergence in general (if it works at all).